TDAbleton System Components

 onMIDIEvent, which provides

 args in its info dictionary.
 These callbacks will correspond exactly to incoming MIDI CHOP data, but will never miss an event due to frame-rate.
+TIP: notes that are touching in Live will appear constantly on in incoming CHOP data.
+Use the Split Touching Notes toggle to artificially create a one frame space between them.

 The TDA MIDI device's name in Ableton is part of the channel names that are created.
 That name can be changed in Ableton or via the Device Name parameter.
 Note: the device's placement in a chain of devices does matter if MIDI data is altered by other devices.